NSLog0/lemp-phpmyadmin/README.md

 ```
 $docker-compose start [phpmyadmin_name_of_container]
 ```
-**If error while install tyr to use "sudo"
+**If error while install try to use "sudo"

 #What's inside
 ##Database config